 Beginning in 2017, property tax rates on railway rights-of-way were updated to reflect the average annual percentage change in taxes on commercial properties.
 This means that municipal property tax rates for mainlines increased by approximately \$18 per acre for 2018.
-There was expectation that the rates for mainlines would again increase for 2019, however the Province held the 2018 rates.
-The Province has again provided confirmation that property tax rates for 2020 will be the same as 2018 and 2019.
-The Province froze the shortline railway property tax rates at 2016 levels again for 2020 in recognition of the challenges faced by this sector of the railway industry.
+There was expectation that the rates for mainlines would again increase for 2019, however the Province continued to hold the 2018 rates for 2019 and 2020.
+The Province has again provided confirmation that property tax rates for 2022 will be the same as 2018 - 2021.
+The Province froze the shortline railway property tax rates at 2016 levels again for 2022 in recognition of the challenges faced by this sector of the railway industry.
 It is hoped that, in future years, the Province will continue to adjust rates to address the key issues identified by municipalities.
-The below table summarizes the 2019 and 2020 rates.
+The below table summarizes the 2021 and 2022 rates.